alvarezfmb/cripto-ya-telegram-bot/README.md

 # cripto-ya-telegram-bot

-Returns DAI buy price in ARS for Arg. most popular cryptocurrency exchanges.
+Returns DAI buy price in ARS for most popular cryptocurrency exchanges.

 Replace API token value if you intend to use this.